 If you like hiking El Chalten is a must visit place for you in Argentina.
 Considered a hiking capital of the country the area has a lot to offer for outdoor lovers of any age and fitness level.
 From short day hikes for the whole family to multi day challenging trails anywhere you go the scenery is breathtaking.
 For more info on hiking in El Chalten and some awesome photos check our post El Chalten trekking guide.

 Caminito street in colorful and vibrant barrio (neighborhood) La Boca, Buenos Aires has a very interesting story.
 It used to be a working neighborhood and most part of it still is.
 The first settlers of the area were from Genoa, Italy La Boca still has some European features.
 Famous for its colorful houses which original colorful look was more due to the lack of building material than to designer ideas.
+It comes as no surprise that the unique and photogenic neighbourhood La Boca is a tourist favorite.

 Paleta del Pintor (Painter’s Palette), Miamara, Jujuy.
 The area is famous for its colorful mountains, the mix of different minerals luckily for the nature it’s not profitable to extract any of them due to the vast area of spread and dense mix of everything.
 Except for admiring colorful mountains you can visit one of the local craft markets or festivals.